Mom, two children, identified as victims in Muscatine house fire

-MUSCATINE — The three people who died in Monday night's house fire have been identified.
+MUSCATINE — The three people who died in a Monday night house fire have been identified.

 Homeowner Amy L. Wentz, 35, and her daughters, Andreah Schroeder, 17, and Lily Wentz, 6, were killed in the fire that destroyed the home at 104 Clinton St., Muscatine, according to a news release Friday from investigator Rich Hines with the Muscatine County Medical Examiner’s Office.